What happens when Aboriginal women seek help with domestic and family violence?

 What ideas do they have to make things better?

-Over four yarning circles held at Mudgin-Gal in 2023 and 2024, inner city Aboriginal women shared stories for social impact research.
+Over four yarning circles held at Mudgin-Gal in 2023 and 2024, inner city Aboriginal women shared stories about their experiences with the police, DCJ, housing, Corrections, and community and government services, when they sought help with domestic and family violence.

-Recordings from these yarning circles were made into a podcast called Mudgin-Gal Yarns, and informed a research report by Mudgin-Gal CEO Ashlee Donohue and UTS family violence researcher Jane Wangmann.
+Recordings from these yarning circles were made into a podcast called Mudgin-Gal Yarns, and informed a research report by Mudgin-Gal CEO Ashlee Donohue and UTS family violence researcher, Assoc.
+Professor Jane Wangmann.

 Podcast episodes release weekly.